Anexity/Anexity/README.md

 # ANEXITY

-'Student in Media Design.'
+´Student in Media Design.´

-- ✔ HTML/CSS
+ ✔ HTML/CSS \
-- ✔ Confused about JS
+ ✔ Confused about JS \
-- ✔ Something With Snakes
+ ✔ Something With Snakes \
-- 𐄂 Will make coffee
+ 𐄂 Will make coffee \